nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-McGymmy (MG) is a **desktop app for Software Engineers who need help managing their diet, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+McGymmy (McGymmy) is a **desktop app for Software Engineers who need help managing their diet, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 While we are primarily targetting software engineers who are familiar with the CLI, those who spend a large amount of time at their desk can still benefit from this application by saving time as opposed to the more traditional caloric tracker applications. <br>
 If you can type fast, McGymmy can log your food intake faster than traditional GUI apps.
-MG aims to help users track their caloric and macronutrient intake in an efficient way that does not interfere with one's workflow.
+McGymmy aims to help users track their caloric and macronutrient intake in an efficient way that does not interfere with one's workflow.

-This document aims to showcase all of MG's commands.
+This document aims to showcase all of McGymmy's commands.
 Open this document in a modern internet browser (Mozilla Firefox, Google Chrome, or Microsoft Edge).

 ##  Icon Legend
 <div markdown="span" class="alert alert-primary">

-:bulb: **Tip:** This indicates that the following text consists of tips to better utilise MG
+:bulb: **Tip:** This indicates that the following text consists of tips to better utilise McGymmy

 </div>